Personality, Ego Structures & HolesFrom Awakening to Wholeness

 Figure 5: The Vicious Circle of Fear

-Ego structures also form in response to not being fully seen, being ignored, being seen as limited or inadequate, or being misunderstood.
-These perceptions give rise to false beliefs that we are unimportant, inadequate or have to behave in a certain way to fit in.
-An ego structure is created around the false belief and programmed to compensate the false belief.
-If, for example, the false belief is “children should be seen and not heard”, we might create an ego structure that restricts our natural expression and makes us introverted.
+Ego structures also form in response to not being fully seen or not being accurately seen, e.g. being misunderstood or seen as inadequate.
+Such perceptions give rise to false beliefs that we are unimportant, inadequate or have to behave in a certain way to fit in.
+An ego structure is created around the false belief (to repress it) and programmed to compensate the false belief.
+If, for example, the false belief is “I should be seen and not heard”, we might create an ego structure that restricts our natural expression and makes us introverted.
 Our false and distorted beliefs are often copied from our parents or older siblings.
 If, for example our father believed that people must work hard to succeed in life, and he regularly demonstrated that, or just said it a lot, there is a good chance that we would have taken on that belief and become a hard-worker or even a workaholic later in life.
 We can also rebel against our parents’ beliefs and behaviours, in which case we will adopt the opposite belief or behaviour.

 These processes occurred countless times during the development of our personal consciousness, so our ego developed in a modular fashion.
-As the number of ego structures increased they became interconnected and formed a complex super-structure (the ego).
-As the super-structure expanded and became more “solid”, our false sense of self developed and solidified – and the ego was born.
+As the number of ego structures increased they became interconnected and formed a complex super-structure.
+As the super-structure grew and became more stable, our false sense of self expanded into it – and our ego was born.
 Since then, the ego has grown, developed, adapted and evolved to help us cope with life’s events.
 Individual coping structures are often updated as we grow older and become more capable.
 The new layers build up like the rings of a tree trunk (refer to Figure 6).

 Figure 6: Layers of an Individual Ego Structure Figure 7: Layers of the Entire Ego Super-Structure

 Every ego is unique and utilises different strategies to help us survive and even thrive in the world we live in.
-So it is important not to think of the ego as a negative construct that must be purged from our psyche.
-Although when it no longer serves us it will begin to dissolve naturally.
+So it is important not to think of the ego as a purely negative construct that must be purged from our psyche.
+Although, when it no longer serves us it will begin to dissolve naturally.
 This book is about assisting this natural process, through conscious inner work.

 Different Types of Ego Structures